Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 - This feature has a slight performance and memory cost, this performance impact is **linear** and was measured at 5-10% for a full lexing + parsing flow.
   In general the more complex a grammar is (in terms of more CstNodes created per N tokens) the higher the impact.
-Additionally if the Parser has activated the error recovery capabilities of Chevrotain the impact would be at the high end of the given range, as the location tracking logic is more complex when some of the Tokens may be virtual/invalid.
+Additionally, if the Parser has activated the error recovery capabilities of Chevrotain the impact would be at the high end of the given range, as the location tracking logic is more complex when some Tokens may be virtual/invalid.

 ## Fault Tolerance

 CST output is also supported in combination with automatic error recovery.
-This combination is actually stronger than regular error recovery because even partially formed CstNodes will be present on the CST output and be marked using the **recoveredNode"** boolean property.
+This combination is actually stronger than regular error recovery because even partially formed CstNodes will be present on the CST output and be marked using the `recoveredNode` boolean property.

 For example given this grammar and assuming the parser re-synced after a token mismatch at the "Where" token: